Stanley Cortez: Biography

 In his later years, Cortez filmed several psychological dramas.
-In Smash-Up, the Story of a Woman (1947), Cortez used flashing lights placed inside the camera to create the sense of drunkenness.
+In Smash-Up, the Story of a Woman (1947), Cortez used flashing lights placed inside the camera to create a sense of drunkenness.
 Charles Laughton gave Cortez another challenge – The Night of the Hunter.
-The extraordinary film demanded trial underwater shots and expressionistically lit sets, and Cortez managed to endow the camera movements with a musical quality.
+The film has been widely praised for its innovative use of lighting and cinematography, and Cortez managed to endow the camera movements with a musical quality.
 In The Three Faces of Eve (1957), Cortez found his actress: Joanne Woodward would be to him what Greta Garbo was to William H. Daniels and Marlene Dietrich to Lee Garmes.
 Cortez's subtle modulations of lighting match Woodward's equally subtle changes of expression, and both together create the sense of Eve, a psychologically split personality, becoming someone else.
 In Samuel Fuller's 1963 film Shock Corridor, the labyrinthine hallways and rooms of the studio set are transformed by Cortez's camera into a symbol of incarceration and insanity.
+Fuller used Cortez again on The Naked Kiss and sought him for The Big Red One in 1978 but the producer Gene Corman said the low-budget film shot in Israel couldn't afford him.

-Cortez started Chinatown (1974), but director Roman Polanski replaced him after a few days shooting due to a disagreement over visual style.
+Cortez started Chinatown (1974), but director Roman Polanski replaced him after a few days of shooting due to a disagreement over visual style.
 He was replaced by John Alonzo.

-Cortez died in 1997 of a heart attack, and is buried in Mount Sinai Memorial Park Cemetery.
+Cortez died in 1997 of a heart attack and is buried in Mount Sinai Memorial Park Cemetery.